-Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Deputy Partner in Charge of the firm's Washington office.
+Paul Cuomo is a partner in the Antitrust and Competition Practice and serves as Partner in Charge of the firm's Washington office.

 Mr. Cuomo has handled transactions valued at $100 billion and has received U.S. and foreign antitrust clearances across a wide variety of industries, including oilfield products and services, metals, electric and natural gas transmission and distribution, mining and forestry equipment and services, software, pulp and paper, general industrial manufacturing and various chemical products.

 In addition to working with clients to secure antitrust clearances for transactions, Mr. Cuomo has represented third parties in opposition to transactions, and he provides risk arbitrage advice.

 Outside of the merger area, Mr. Cuomo regularly advises Fortune 500 and smaller companies on the antitrust issues associated with their day-to-day business practices and represents companies in civil non-merger and criminal grand jury investigations and antitrust litigation.